-Ghosts can sometimes set off alarms and motion detectors but these are not a piece of gear I would intentionally but for ghost hunting.
+Ghosts can sometimes set off alarms and motion detectors, but these are not a piece of gear I would intentionally use for ghost hunting.
 I’m aware some teams and websites suggest this but we now have better technology than ever that is specifically designed for the ghost hunting experience and requirements.

 I’d only use these if you have no other option.

 There are a lot of useless apps out there making claims that they just can’t possibly have (like phones claiming to have EMF meters or AM/FM radio for devices that don’t have the hardware).